BenjaminBenitez-cmd/devout/README.md

 #### To get started you will need to sign up for the following accounts:

-1.SendGrid:
+1. SendGrid:
-1.Create a send grid account and set up your email templates 2.Get your api key
+ 1. Create a send grid account and set up your email templates

-2.Stripe:
+ 2. Get your api key

+2. Stripe:
-1.Get your api-key
+ 1. Get your api-key
-2.Get your publishing key
+ 2. Get your publishing key

-3.Cloudinary:
+3. Cloudinary:
-1.Get your api key
+ 1. Get your api key

 #### Setup your Postgres docker file
 ```